Each type of patent provides a different kind of protection.

 6.

-After reviewing the filed briefs and conducting an oral hearing, the PTAB issues a decision that may be a reversal of the rejection, an affirmation of the rejections, or a remand back to the examiner with instructions.
+After reviewing the parties’ written briefs and, if requested, conducting an oral hearing, the Patent Trial and Appeal Board (PTAB) issues a written decision.
+The decision may reverse the examiner’s rejection, affirm one or more rejections, or remand the application to the examiner with specific instructions for further examination.

 PTAB Decision